 Review the TAP policy for satisfactory academic progress to be sure you’re on track.

 NYS Excelsior Program

 The Excelsior Scholarship will provide free tuition, up to $6,470 in 2017-18 (up to $5,500 paid by the state and any difference paid by the university), for undergraduates who are New York state residents and U.S. citizens attending New York state's public colleges and universities.
-At Cornell, this includes the College of Agriculture and Life Sciences, College of Human Ecology, the School of Industrial and Labor Relations, and Cornell SC Johnson College of Business - Charles H. Dyson School of Applied Economics and Management.
+At Cornell, this includes the College of Agriculture and Life Sciences (including the Charles H. Dyson School of Applied Economics and Management, a shared school with the Cornell SC Johnson College of Business), the College of Human Ecology, and the School of Industrial and Labor Relations.